jpegzilla/starter-guide/readme.md

 this is _**only**_ a starting point, a brief overview. you will  certainly need to do a lot of your own research. it's not definitive and definitely could stand some improvement and criticism.

+there are many keywords in this article that you might want to search for on the internet in order to learn more about them.
+I'll mark those `[like this]`.

 ---

 ## contents